Starting a Business?

 For Starting Business resources, check the Business Resources block in the righthand sidebar.

-Chapter 5 of the Town Ordinance and Code Book covers rules and regulations for businesses and selling, including licensing, sales and property taxes, alchohol sales, and more.
+Chapter 5 of the covers rules and regulations for businesses and selling, including licensing, sales and property taxes, alcohol sales, and more.

 Here are links to more resources for starting a business: